 * Mrs. Kitsune's attitude towards women's roles--that they ''must'' become housewives and support their family, even though her daughter is a trilingual athlete with straight-A grades--makes a lot more sense when it's stated outright that her sister abandoned Tedd and his father.
 She refuses to hurt her own family in the same way, and won't let her daughters even consider it as an option.

 * Justin can't find any openly gay men in Moperville South, whereas half the men in Moperville North that Sarah asks about Ronin are openly gay.
 Contradiction?
 No. Moperville North contains '''Elliot'''.
+Elliot Dunkel, the kid who has a raging hatred of intolerance and knows martial arts.
 It's safe to come out as gay.
 No one dares make trouble over it lest Elliot hear.
 He's had that big an effect.

 * Right after [[http://www.egscomics.com/index.php?id=321 Susan hammers Tony for pushing Tedd]], Elliot asks, "Not that I'm complaining, but isn't the hammer only supposed to work if someone does something offensive towards a woman...?"
 A joke at the time, but [[http://www.egscomics.com/index.php?id=1896 knowing now that Tedd is genderfluid]]...